MZRCode/mzrdjs/README.md

  </p>
 </div>

-# What's new in 0.0.16?
+# What's new in 0.0.20?
-- Added 'largest' feature MS system!
+- Added Word Game system exclusively for Turkish language!
+- If you are using the old version it will now give a warning to console!

 # Features